Navshekhars/Homeopathic-Guide/README.md

-# homeopathic-guide
+# homeopathic-quick prescription guide
-App on Homeopathic remedies and recommendation for Travel
+App on Homeopathic remedies and recommendations for travel